 Growing up I always had a magazine in hand.
 Whether it was a school trip or an evening visiting a family member, I’d always carry the latest issue of Dirt, MBUK or MBI with me to read.
 At the time, reading about bikes was the second best thing to actually riding my bike.

 It’s almost hard to imagine a time where you couldn’t just go on your phone and see high quality content at the hit of a button, but there wasn’t that kind of technology when I was a kid so magazines served as my inspiration.
 I guess it’s a combination of this nostalgia, my love for owning physical copies of media and my enjoyment of making things that made the magazine happen.

-It has been over 5 years since Dirt stopped in printed form and I felt like there was a massive gap in the market that needed filling.
 To my knowledge there hasn’t been a mountain bike magazine/zine previous that looks at more niche areas like creative people who ride bikes, so to include illustrators, trail builders and not just the usual pro riders was another idea of mine to make the zine stand out from the norm.

 How many people make up Shredder and what do they do?

-Right now Shredder is just myself but there’s no way I could create the zine without the help of all the photography and illustration contributions.
+Right now Shredder is just myself, but there’s no way I could create the zine without the help of all the photography and illustration contributions.
 Being the editor, videographer, photographer and social media guy is hard work but it’s been a lot of fun so far.

 Who do you make Shredder zines for?